hungtuchen/pytorch-hdqn/README.md

 ## Results

-I only implemented the q-learning for `StochasticMDPEnv`.

-I plan to implement `hierarchical-DQN` in the near future.
+I only implemented the q-learning for `StochasticMDPEnv` and plan to implement `hierarchical-DQN` in the near future.

 ### Q-Learning for Experiment 1 (Discrete stochastic decision process)